de-vi/userleap/README.md

 Has terraform code to setup project

 ## Minimum Required Variables for terraform execution

-route53_domain_name - Route53 domain name in which you want to create app dns record, for example dev.example.com route53_record_name - Route53(DNS) record name for your application - app.dev.example.com
+*route53_domain_name* - Route53 domain name in which you want to create app dns record, for example dev.example.com *route53_record_name* - Route53(DNS) record name for your application - app.dev.example.com

 ---
 **NOTE**

-This route53_domain_name must be a public zone route53_record_name must be a subdomain of route53_domain_name For example, if route53_domain_name is example.com then route53_record_name can be dev.example.com or test.example.com These are used to issue an ACM certificate
+- The route53_domain_name must be a public zone
+- route53_record_name must be a subdomain of route53_domain_name
+    - For example, if route53_domain_name is example.com then route53_record_name can be dev.example.com or test.example.com
+- These are used to issue an ACM certificate

 ---